pierrediedhiou/cybersecurity-journey/glossary.md

 - **Phishing** — A social engineering attack using fake emails to steal credentials
 - **Ping** — Command to test if a host is reachable on a network
 - **Port** — A virtual endpoint for network communication
+- **PowerShell** — Advanced Windows shell, widely used by admins and attackers
 - **Privilege Escalation** — Gaining higher access than originally permitted
+- **Process** — A program that is currently running in memory, each with a unique PID (Process ID).
+Temporary, disappears when the program stops
+  - Commands: ps aux (view) | kill PID (terminate)
 - **Protocol** — A set of rules for communication between devices

 ## R